A digital alcohol and drug addiction treatment program that is private, effective, and safe

 As enrolled members successfully complete challenges in the program, they’re rewarded with financial incentives, immediately redeemable from their smartphone.

-Rewards range from $0.50 for small challenges to more than $30 for streaks of drug or alcohol-free tests.
+Rewards range from $0.10 for small challenges to $10 for streaks of drug or alcohol-free tests.

 How do I get started?

 Getting started is quick and easy.
 Fill out this form and a member of our care team will reach out to collect some necessary information and schedule you for a video intake appointment.
 We will contact you immediately and strive to get all new members an appointment within 48 hours.